vojtechruz/vojtechruzicka-blog/src/posts/css-flexbox/index.md

 ## Flexbox
 Flexbox, short for Flexible Box, is defined in the [CSS Flexible Box Layout Module specifiation](https://www.w3.org/TR/css-flexbox-1/).

-It allows to control layout in a parent container.
-It offers some useful settings, which allow you to control alignment of the items and distributing the extra space.
+It allows you to control the layout in a parent container.
+It offers some useful settings, which allow you to control the alignment of the items and to distribute the extra space.
 Flexbox is one-dimensional.
 That means it lays out its items in one dimension - either horizontally or vertically.
-An example of two-dimensional layout can be CSS Grid.
+An example of a two-dimensional layout can be CSS Grid.

-Flexbox is a poweful tool, which allow you to control layout in a way that was previously very diffiult or possible only using hacky solutions.
+Flexbox is a powerful tool, which allows you to control layout in a way that was previously very difficult or possible only using hacky solutions.

 ## Flex container
-With flexbox, we have to consider both the element itself and also its children.
-Because Flexbox is mainly focused on how its children (flex items) are positioned within the main element (flexbox container).
+With Flexbox, we have to consider both the element itself and also its children.
+That's because Flexbox is mainly focused on how its children (flex items) are positioned within the main element (flexbox container).

 ```html
 <div class="flexbox-container">